 Emilia Nielsen holds a PhD in Gender, Race, Sexuality and Social Justice from the University of British Columbia, a MA in English from the University of New Brunswick and a BFA in Writing from the University of Victoria.
 She was a Teaching Fellow at Quest University in Squamish, BC from 2013-2015.
 Dr. Nielsen joined the University of Alberta’s Department of Women’s and Gender Studies as a Full-Time Instructor in 2015-2017.
 Throughout 2017-2018, Emilia will be a Visiting Scholar at the Canadian Literature Centre at the University of Alberta.
-On July 1 2018, Dr. Nielsen joined York University’s Department of Social Science as Assistant Professor in Arts, Medicine and Healing in the Health & Society Program.
+On July 1 2018, Dr. Nielsen joined York University’s Department of Social Science as Assistant Professor of Arts, Medicine and Healing in the Health & Society Program.

 Emilia’s primary area of research is feminist cultural studies with an emphasis in life writing and specific attention on breast cancer and queer disability.
 Through an intersectional feminist framework, this research explores the body, narrative and social justice.
 It insists on rethinking the power of personal stories, not only in the field of gender, sexuality and women’s studies, but also in contemporary cultural life in a historical moment where we are instructed to “tell your story.”
 Moreover, this research considers how personal narratives can illuminate larger social justice issues located at the intersections of gender, race ethnicity, socioeconomic status, sexuality and ability.
 Overwhelmingly, Emilia explores the making of collective knowledge and investigates where disruptive stories impress upon institutions such as medicine and academia and, in so doing, have the potential to engender creative resistance.
 Her academic writing has appeared in diverse scholarly journals such as Re-public: Re-imagining Democracy, Canadian Woman Studies, Performance Research, Mosaic: A Journal for the Interdisciplinary Study of Literature and Disability Studies Quarterly.
 In 2019, her first scholarly book, Disrupting Breast Cancer Narratives: Stories of Rage and Repair, was published by the University of Toronto Press.